mviereck/x11docker/README.md

    - You can also specify another user with `--user=USERNAME` or a non-existing one with `--user=UID:GID`.
    - Disables possible root password and deletes entries in `/etc/sudoers`.
      - If you want root permissions in container, use option `--sudouser` that allows `su` and `sudo` with password `x11docker`.
 Alternatively you can run with `--user=root`.
+   - If you want to use `USER` specified in image instead, set option `--user=RETAIN`. x11docker won't change `etc/passwd` or `/etc/sudoers` in that case.
+     - Option `--sudouser` will only set needed capabilities for container user.
+     - Option `--home` and some init system options won't be available.
  - Reduce [container capabilities](https://docs.docker.com/engine/reference/run/#runtime-privilege-and-linux-capabilities) to bare minimum.
    - Uses docker run options `--cap-drop=ALL --security-opt=no-new-privileges`.
    - This restriction can be disabled with x11docker option `--cap-default` or reduced with `--sudouser`.